hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 it will create a `Roster` object with information from the Address Book and set it to be stored it in the state.

 To manage `Roster`s in the state, a new set of `store` APIs will be introduced, similar to existing store implementations.
+Stores are an abstraction over state storage and retrieval and provide a way to interact with the state.

 A `ReadableRosterStore` and `WritableRosterStore` will be introduced.

 The `ReadableRosterStore` will have methods such as `getCandidateRoster()`, `getActiveRoster()` and `getRosterHistory()`.
 These will respectively return the candidate `Roster`, active `Roster`, and the history of active rosters present in the state.